An entrepreneur’s journey

 So did you go into uni thinking you want to become a game designer?

 No, no, not at all.
 I mean, that wasn’t even really on the radar – I was pretty good at science, and I really liked it.
 I did chemistry and physics in high school and I think I just always wanted to do science.
 And so I applied to do a science degree at the University of Queensland.
 And I got in and that’s what I did.
 About one year into that degree, I sort of combined it with an arts degree because I wanted to study Japanese.
 So yeah, I ended up doing a four year kind of dual degree.
 It’s like science and arts with a major in Japanese.
 So yeah, nothing to do with games at all.
-Actually, in that part of my life, I was playing a lot of games still.
-Well, way too many,
+Actually, in that part of my life, I was still playing a lot.
+Well, way too many.

 I played this game called Counter Strike.
 Yeah, it’s still pretty popular now.
 Now, it’s called CS go.
 But yeah, I spent way too much time playing that game.
 Really.
 I mean, I passed.
 I got my science degree and everything, but I probably could have done better.

 What was so addictive about gaming?
 What is the draw about gaming you feel?

 There are some games out there that are just so skill based.
 I guess it’s like a sport.
 And nowadays that is becoming much more of a thing, right? eSports.
 But even back then it was kind of like playing a sport, without unfortunately getting fit.
 But it had this real competitiveness to it.
 That draws some people in.
 And within the colleges at Uni, there were 10 colleges, each with about 100 to 300 people attending those residential colleges.
 And I think within every one of those colleges were at least 20 or 30 people that were playing Counter Strike for many hours a day.

 Is there a stereotypical type of person for the game?